-Arnold Schwarzenegger hired as Chief Action Officer at Netflix
+Arnold Schwarzenegger hired as chief action officer at Netflix

-Arnold Schwarzenegger is back in action but this time as a boss at Netflix.
+(KTLA) — Arnold Schwarzenegger is back in action, but this time as a boss at Netflix.

 In a tongue-in-cheek video posted online, the movie star revealed his new role after running over a Mercedes-Benz with a tank.

-The parody incorporates Schwarzenegger’s many roles as he promotes the streaming company’s roundup of action films and series, which include “The Night Agent,” “Extraction 2,” “The Witcher,” “Heart of Stone,” “The Brothers Sun” and “Lift.”
+The parody incorporates Schwarzenegger’s many roles as he promotes the streaming company’s roundup of action films and series, including “The Night Agent,” “Extraction 2,” “The Witcher,” “Heart of Stone,” “The Brothers Sun” and “Lift.”

 The “Terminator” star is in a new action comedy himself called “FUBAR,” which drops May 25.